What is the Flip-in Strategy?

 The flip-in poison pill strategy accomplishes two things:

 The flip-in strategy provides a strong defense against a hostile takeover by diluting the equity value of individual shares.
-It is a major deterrent to a prospective hostile acquirer, as it means that they will need to buy more shares in order to acquire a controlling interest in the company.
+This is a major deterrent to a prospective hostile acquirer, as it means that they will need to buy many more shares in order to acquire a controlling interest in the company.

 2. From the point of view of existing shareholders of the target company